 Of course, as this article on wrongful termination explains, there are many other ways in which you might be dismissed from your job in an illegal fashion.
 However, your employer may not be honest about his or her reasons.
 For example, you could be fired for your race, gender, age or even for rejecting unwanted sexual advances.
 Yet your employer may cite performance or unsuitability as the reason.

-Fortunately, an attorney may be able to help you get to the bottom of the matter.
+Fortunately, an experienced California wrongful termination attorney may be able to help you get to the bottom of the matter.
 He or she may also be able to assist you if you decide to take legal action against your employer and fight to have them held accountable for their actions.